 Upon clicking, you will see this page:

 You can enter Product Names, Product Identifiers or SKU #'s in the "search" box to filter your list by something specific you are looking for.

-You can also use the "All Types" and "Date Range" filters in the top right corner to narrow down your selection of items you want to view.
+You can also use the "All Types", "All Warehouses" and "Date Range" filters in the top right corner to narrow down your selection of items you want to view.
 "All Types" menu option filters include any type of inventory operational transaction activity that was performed for your organization such as:

-Use the export feature at the bottom of the Change Log screen to move your data into Excel where you can perform additional analytics using filters and pivot tables.
+Uphance gives you the option of exporting your Change Log as an Excel sheet to perform additional analytics using filters and pivot tables.

 To do so, select Actions >> Download Excel